frontenddogma/css-optimization-basics/manuscript/author.md

 * [_100 Things I Learned as an Everyday Adventurer_](https://www.amazon.com/dp/B00GAC2SJI/?tag=j9t-21-20) (2013):

-  This is the book that the most boring person would write when it found a life and had too much time at his hands.
-Meet Jens, a hectic, neurotic self-proclaimed adventurer, and his very individual account of one hundred different activities he’s tried over the last three years (2010–2013).
-From crocheting to security guard certifications to rafting, everything had a lesson, and these lessons are shared in this book.
-Expect the German answer to Winston Wolfe to explain how to live a life, in his own words.
+  This is the book that the most boring person would write when they discovered life’s possibilities.
+Meet Jens, a hectic, neurotic self-proclaimed adventurer, and his very individual account of one hundred different activities he tried over the course of three years (2010–2013).
+From rafting to security guard certifications to crocheting, everything had a lesson, and these lessons are shared in this book.
+Look forward to the German answer to Winston Wolfe explaining one way how to live a life.

-[1.2.1]
+[1.2.2]